First Home Together: 5 Money Vows to Make

 Obtaining a pre-qualification letter is pretty simple, but taking the extra steps to get pre-approved will give a seller mulling over an offer confidence that the deal will make it to closing.
 That’s because the lender has already checked your credit and verified your job and financial status.

-Locking in your mortgage rate is also a must since rates change daily and as a newlywed, your finances may well be tight.
+Locking in your mortgage rate prior to choosing your first home is also a must since rates change daily and as a newlywed, your finances may well be tight.

 “We vow to time it right.”